jeancochrane/recurse/nn-dl/ch3/notes.md

 - Intuition: Make small modifications to (classification) inputs to artificially produce more training data
     - E.g. Rotate or skew images; add background noise or speed up/slow down sound

+## Weight initialization

+- Can we improve on initializing weights using independent normalized Gaussian samples?
+    - Gaussians have a key problem: with large enough training input, standard deviations of the input activations `zL` will be quite large,  causing some neurons to saturate quickly

+- Claims that choosing different cost functions helps with saturated output neurons, but not hidden neurons
+    - Why...?

+- Instead: Choose standard deviation for weights of `1 / sqrt(len(w))`
+    - "Squash" Gaussians
+    - Keep biases at 1 (will explain later)
+    - Now, `z` has a Gaussian distribution with mean 0 and standard deviation `(sqrt(1.5))` (see exercise derivation)

+- Empirically: New approach to weight initialization speeds up initial training;
+  however, converges to the same weights
+    - Only in this case!
+In ch4 we'll see an example of a network whose performance is improved, too

+## How to choose a neural network's hyperparameters?

+- Heuristics for setting up hyperparameters in a neural network

+- Broad strategy:
+    1. Try to get _any_ decent learning (i.e. better than chance)
+        - Reduce training data to a much simpler case (e.g. 0s and 1s)
+        - Strip network down to simplest architecture (fewest hidden neurons)
+        - Increase frequency of monitoring/logging (e.g. by lowering batch size per epoch, or by reporting metrics in fewer epochs)